-The SoFA reports the charitable activities as single line (paragraph 4.7) with the expanded analysis in note 8 to the accounts (paragraph 4.53) and to illustrate the net funding requirement or contribution by each activity, the costs and income of each activity have been compared in note 9 (paragraph 4.29).
+The SoFA reports the charitable activities in two lines as the charity understands the Coronavirus Job Retention Scheme grant to be material (paragraph 4.14 - 4.15).
+The expanded analysis is in note 8 to the accounts (paragraph 4.53) and to illustrate the net funding requirement or contribution by each activity, the costs and income of each activity have been compared in note 9 (paragraph 4.29).